kalyanradhakrishnan/Astronomy-In-India/README.md

 15. outreach
 16. history of Indian Astronomy
 17. Other useful useful links - NYRIA, AAS register, RAS register, women in astronomy, acknowledgement generator, etc.
+18. Where can I buy a telescope?
+How much will it cost? and what all I can see using the telescope?

 ```markdown